Data Processing Addendum

 Categories of personal data transferred

-Data exporter may submit Personal Data to the Services, the extent of which is determined and controlled by the data exporter in its sole discretion, and which may include, but is not limited to the following categories of Personal Data:
+Data exporter may submit Personal Data to the Services, or data exporter may collect Personal Data from third parties through its access to and use of the Services, the extent of which is determined and controlled by data exporter in its discretion and through its account elections and use of the Services, and which may include, but is not limited to the following categories of Personal Data:

 First and last name